zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 -bash: ./test.o: cannot execute binary file: Exec format error
 ```

-The compiler will first translate the given highl level source code into assembly which gets passed onto the assembler to be translated to machine language.
+The compiler will first translate the given high level source code into assembly which gets passed onto the assembler to be translated to machine language.
 Typically, each assembly instruction has a one to one corresponding machine code instruction unlike high level languages where a lot of lines of assembly code will be needed per instruction.
 An object file typically isn't complete because it contains symbol references (i.e. variables and functions) not defined in the file itself and doesn't have the instructions for the program to be executable.
 To make the program executable, the files must be linked which is done by the linker.

 **Note:** To replicate the compile stage (which also assembles the code), run **gcc** with `-c` option